Qiskit/qiskit-ibm-runtime/docs/index.rst

 .. important::

-    The Qiskit Runtime is currently in beta mode and is available on select IBM Quantum systems and simulators to all premium users.
+    The Qiskit Runtime is currently in beta mode and is available on all IBM Quantum systems and simulators.
+If ``ibm-q/open/main`` is the only hub/group/project in your account, then you can only execute runtime programs on simulators.
+If you have more than one hub/group/project, you can execute runtime programs on any systems to which you have access, as well as upload your custom programs.
-    But check back, as we’ll be releasing it publicly soon!

 The Qiskit Runtime is a new execution model / architecture that markedly reduces IO overhead when submitting applications and algorithms to quantum processors that